S-DRE/S-DRE/README.md

 projects!

 A couple of things about me:
-- 🔭 I’m currently working on Gompute, an HPC swedish company
+- 🔭 I’m currently working at Gompute, an HPC swedish company
 - 🌱 I’m currently learning Docker and want to learn the Java Spring framework
 - 👯 I’m looking to collaborate on projects, specially related to music and automotive things.
 Code is for everything!
 - 💬 Ask me about any doubt you can have, I may have the answer or learn myself so it's always a good experience!